Harsh9315/hospital-patient-registation-form/README.md

-# 🏥 Hospital Patient Registry System
+# 🏥 Hospital Patient Registration System

 A lightweight and responsive **Web Application** to manage hospital patient admissions.
 Built as a simple 2-file project using **Node.js, Express.js**, and **HTML5/CSS3** (embedded styling).